Homotopy transfer and formality: Extending formality inductively

-We will prove this lemma constructively in stages, assuming throughout that $n$ is at least $1$.
+Now we will prove Lemma~\ref{lemma: key lemma} in generality.
+We proceed constructively in stages, assuming throughout that $n$ is at least $1$.
 For the remainder of the section, assume as given the data in the hypotheses of Lemma~\ref{lemma: key lemma}. \begin{defi} We begin by defining a map $f_{n}:C_{n}(V)\to V$ as follows.
 On the homogeneous degree $n+N$ component of $C_{n}(V)$ (i.e., the component with homological degree $n$ in $C$ and degree $N$ in tensor powers of $V$) we act by $\frac{1}{\alpha^{N+n}-\alpha^{N}}$ times $s_{n}$ (the degree $n$ component of the automorphism $s$, which has the desired domain and codomain).
 The hypotheses on $\alpha$ ensure that the coefficient is well-defined.

 Now define a linear map $f:C(V)\to V$ as